Tom Kettle: Family

-On 8 September 1909, Kettle married Mary Sheehy (born 1884), a fellow graduate of the Royal University, a suffragist, and like Kettle a member of a well-known nationalist family.
+On 8 September 1909, Kettle married Mary Sheehy (born 1884), a fellow graduate of the Royal University, a suffragist, and, like Kettle, a member of a well-known nationalist family.
 Her father, David Sheehy, was a nationalist MP.
-Tom and Mary Kettle had one child, a daughter, Elisabeth ("Betty"), who was born in 1913.
+Tom and Mary Kettle had one child, a daughter, Elisabeth ("Betty"), who was born on 31 January 1913 (though oddly, her birth registration is on a page of 1916 births).

 Tom Kettle was also the brother-in-law (by his wife, the former Mary Sheehy) of both Francis Skeffington and the journalist Frank Cruise O'Brien, father of the Labour TD and Irish government minister, later UK Unionist Party politician, Conor Cruise O'Brien.
 Father Eugene Sheehy, a brother of David Sheehy, was a priest, president of the local branch of the Irish National Land League at Kilmallock and founder member of the Gaelic Athletic Association.

 Poetry

-Kettle's best known poem is a sonnet, "To My Daughter Betty, the Gift of God", written just days before his death.
-The last lines are an answer to those who criticised Irishmen for fighting in the British Armed Forces saying that they "Died not for flag, nor King, nor Emperor/But for a dream, born in a herdsman's shed/and for the secret Scripture of the poor."
+Kettle's best-known poem is a sonnet, "To My Daughter Betty, the Gift of God", written just days before his death.
+The last lines are an answer to those who criticised Irishmen for fighting in the British Armed Forces, saying that they "Died not for flag, nor King, nor Emperor/But for a dream, born in a herdsman's shed/and for the secret Scripture of the poor."
 A less well-known poem, "Reason in Rhyme", was said by Kettle's friend Robert Lynd to represent "his testament to England as his call to Europeanism is his testament to Ireland."